eth-educators/eth-docker-docs/website/docs/About/Clients.md

 - Lodestar
 - Prysm - client has close to a supermajority, it is recommended to choose any other

-Currently supported (optional until merge) execution clients:
+Currently supported execution clients:
-- Geth, local execution client
+- Geth - client has a supermajority, it is **strongly** recommended to choose any other
-- Erigon, local execution client - for testing.
-Feedback welcome.
+- Erigon
-- Besu, local execution client - Feedback welcome.
+- Besu
-- Nethermind, local execution client - Feedback welcome.
+- Nethermind

-> Use one of the local execution client options or a 3rd-party provider of Ethereum chain data to "feed"
+> Use one of the local execution client options to "feed"
 > your consensus client, so you can [propose](https://ethos.dev/beacon-chain/) blocks.

 Currently supported additional options: